jaraen/Ti.UX.Templates/README.md

 `title`: Title to show in the row
-`options` : array of string with the options to show to the user `type`: Type of dialog to show. optionsdialog | popup | modalwindow	//now only optionsdialog works `value`: index of the selected value by default `cancel`: cancel option index in `options` (optional)
+`options` : array of string with the options to show to the user `type`: Type of dialog to show. optionsdialog | popup | modalwindow	//modal window not implemented yet `value`: index of the selected value by default `cancel`: cancel option index in `options` (optional)